Viburnum tinus: Description

-Distribution and Habitat
+Distribution and habitat

-Native to the Mediterranean Region, Viburnum tinus prefers shady, moist areas.
+Native to the Mediterranean region, Viburnum tinus prefers shady, moist areas.
 It is most commonly found in the western Mediterranean due to a shorter drought season and is one of the dominant species of Mediterranean sclerophyllous shrubland.
-It has also been introduced to Australia, Pakistan, California, Oregon and Tajikistan.
+It has also been introduced to Australia, New Zealand, Pakistan, California, Oregon and Tajikistan.

 Cultivation

 Viburnum tinus is widely cultivated for its winter blooms and metallic blue berries.
-It is hardy down to -10 C. The cultivars ‘Eve Price’, ‘French White’ and ‘Gwenllian’ have gained the Royal Horticultural Society’s Award of Garden Merit.
+It is hardy down to -10 C. The cultivars 'Eve Price', 'French White' and 'Gwenllian' have gained the Royal Horticultural Society's Award of Garden Merit.

 Other uses

 V. tinus has been used for its traditional medicinal properties, for example in Pakistan.
 The active ingredients are viburnin (a substance or more probably a mixture of compounds) and tannins.
 Tannins can cause stomach upset.
-The leaves when infused have antipyretic properties.
+The leaves when infused are said to have antipyretic properties.
 The fruits have been used as purgatives against constipation.
 The tincture has been used lately in herbal medicine as a remedy for depression.
 The plant also contains iridoid glucosides.